PingoUPB/pingoupb.github.io/en/faq/index.md

 # Frequently Asked Questions

 ## Can I ask multiple questions in one survey?
-PINGO's concept is to include a question in a classroom event in such a way that it always asks a question and then influences the progress of the lecture by picking up the answers and discussing them.
-The concept therefore provides that individual questions are always asked and not complex surveys.
+PINGO’s concept is to include a question in a classroom event in such a way that the lecturer always asks a question and then decides how to progress with the lecture by taking up the answers and discussing them.
+The idea therefore is that individual questions are asked instead of complex surveys.

 ## What is a session?